-Since Frobenius at 2 in $K$ has order 3, Let $R$ denote the local deformation ring at 2.
-In this section, we will prove the following proposition. \begin{proposition} There is a smooth quotient of $R$ which is a power series ring in 6 variables, i.e. there is a surjective morphism
+Since Frobenius at 2 in $K$ has order 3, Let $R_2$ denote the local deformation ring at 2. \begin{proposition} There is a smooth quotient of $R_2$ which is a power series ring in 5 variables, i.e. there is a surjective morphism